Clay Aiken: Television

 Aiken appeared in one of the last episodes of The Office, titled "A.A.R.M.".
 He played himself and was one of the judges for a reality show that Andy was auditioning for.

 In 2013, Aiken guest starred on an episode Law & Order: Special Victims Unit along with Taylor Hicks and Ashanti, playing themselves as judges for a singing contest on the episode called "Dissonant Voices".

+In 2024, Aiken paired up with Ruben Studdard when they competed in eleventh season of The Masked Singer as "Beets".
+They were eliminated during the Group B final.

 Broadway

 On January 18, 2008, Aiken made his Broadway debut when he joined the cast of Monty Python's Spamalot for a four-month run, ending on May 4, 2008.
 He played Sir Robin, in the Tony Award-winning musical directed by Mike Nichols.
 In addition to Sir Robin, Aiken played the 1st Guard and the Brother Maynard roles.
 On August 12, 2008, it was announced that Aiken would resume his role as Sir Robin beginning on September 19 and ending on January 4, 2009.
 On December 23, 2008, Aiken had his caricature unveiled at world-famous Sardi's restaurant.
 In December 2018, Aiken and Ruben Studdard starred in Ruben & Clay's First Annual Family Fun Pageant Spectacular Reunion Christmas Show on Broadway.